All Episodes

 And that's what's happening.

-Fear is a tremendous political motivator.
+Fear is a tremendous political motivator, tremendous.

 That's why the polls are 50-50 on it.

-Um people are afraid.
+People are afraid.

-Donald Trump is uh a daring guy.
+Donald Trump is a daring guy.

-And a lot of people like to play it safe.
+You want to use that word, daring, and a lot of people like to play it safe.

 He's an iconoclast.

-He's a businessman, he's a constant negotiator, and he believes in fundamental fairness, and he fights back, and he thinks out of the box, and people aren't used to it.
+And he thinks out of the box, and people aren't used to it.

 They have institutionalized thinking because they've been indoctrinated in schools.

-Now, we had Brad Schimmel on this program, and I didn't want to bring a lot of attention to it, but I think the it's an interpretation uh of an election that didn't go our way.
+Now, we had Brad Schimmel on this program, and I didn't want to bring a lot of attention to it, but I think it's an interpretation of an election that didn't go our way.

-Now, by a whopping margin, 26 points, Wisconsin voters backed photo ID, voter requirement in their elections.
+Now, by a whopping margin, 26 points Wisconsin voters backed photo ID voter requirement in their elections.

 All right, that was huge.